Best Things To Do In Istanbul

 Istanbul Archaeology Museum

-Just a hop, skip, and jump away from Topkapi Palace, this important museum complex brings together a staggering array of artifacts from Turkey and throughout the Middle East, which sweeps through the vast breadth of history of this region.
-There are three separate sections in the complex, each of which are worthy of a visit: the Museum of the Ancient Orient; the main Archaeology Museum; and the Tiled Pavilion of Mehmet the Conqueror, which holds a staggering collection of ceramic art.
-As well as all the wonderful artifacts on display, don’t miss the interesting Istanbul Through the Ages exhibit room in the main Archaeology Museum.
+Just a hop, skip, and jump away from Topkapi Palace, this vital museum complex brings together a staggering array of artifacts from Turkey and throughout the Middle East, which sweeps through the vast breadth of the history of this region.
+There are three sections in the complex, each worthy of a visit: the Museum of the Ancient Orient, the main Archaeology Museum, and the Tiled Pavilion of Mehmet the Conqueror, which holds a staggering collection of ceramic art.
+As well as all thebeautifull artifacts on display, don’t miss the attractive Istanbul Through the Ages exhibit room in the main Archaeology Museum.
 Read more

 Süleymaniye Mosque